-- n_candidates: int, default = 5 Number of neighbors to retrieve - metric: str, default = 'euclidean' Distance metric, allowed are "angular", "jaccard".
+n_candidates: int, default = 5 Number of neighbors to retrieve metric: str, default = 'euclidean' Distance metric, allowed are "angular", "jaccard".
 Other metrics are partially supported, such as 'euclidean', 'sqeuclidean'.
 In these cases, 'angular' distances are used to find the candidate set of neighbors with LSH among all indexed objects, and (squared) Euclidean distances are subsequently only computed for the candidates.

-memory: int, default = 1GB Max memory usage
+memory: int, default = None Max memory usage.
+If None, determined heuristically.

-- recall: float, default = 0.90 Probability of finding the true nearest neighbors among the candidates - n_jobs: int, default = 1 Number of parallel jobs - verbose: int, default = 0 Verbosity level.
+recall: float, default = 0.90 Probability of finding the true nearest neighbors among the candidates verbose: int, default = 0 Verbosity level.
 If verbose > 0, show tqdm progress bar on indexing and querying.